-Your student id card will have been distributed to you, by post, to your term time address this academic year.
-Please refer to the following webpage for more information liverpool.ac.uk/ student-administration/my-student-record/ my-student-id-card
+Your student id card will have been distributed to you in one of two ways for this academic year.
+Please refer to the following webpage for more information liverpool.ac.uk/ student-administration/mv-student-record/ my-student-id-card

 It is important that your name is correctly shown on the card.
-If your name is not correct you should contact Student Administration, at studenthelpdesk.liverpool.ac.uk, submitting a copy of your passport.
+If your name is not correct you should contact Student Administration with a copy of your passport with you.
 Please bear in mind that for examination and graduation purposes the name used will be as you have provided during academic registration.